Your Complete Guide to Palau Liveaboard Diving in Micronesia

-Palau is famous for good diving all year round and although you may visit in what is known as the rainy season, typically the rain falls in majority at night with little affect on diving activities.
-Otherwise, Palau liveaboard diving benefits of three diving season.
+Palau is famous for good diving all year round and although you may visit in what is known as the rainy season, typically the rain falls in the majority at night with little effect on diving activities.
+Otherwise, Palau liveaboard diving benefits from three diving seasons.

-The months of April, July, August, October and November are bringing quite some rain and the sea can be choppy but as always, Palau diving remain largely unaffected compared to other diving destinations around the world.
+The months of April, July, August, October, and November are bringing quite some rain and the sea can be choppy but as always, Palau diving remains largely unaffected compared to other diving destinations around the world.